tanay-pingalkar/my-react-app/README.md

 ## using vscode tasks
 this repo recommend using vscode to get full advancement code linting and formating.
 With linting and formating , i have also made vscode tasks that you can run from your vscode. go to terminal > Run task > you will get list of tasks , run one of them.

+## why from scratch
+why you should make react app from scratch if you have create-react-app. create-react-app itself says that is it for learning, it is not truely suitable for production.
+If you make react app from scratch, you will get good understanding of react and webpack.
+Making your own react app gives you power of configurations,this can be very usefull if you app grows. create-react-app is actually slow for some reasons.
+I spent lot of time collecting pieces of code that will actually work with my stack.
+Thats why I made a repo and put everything in this that i will use it for my future project and open sourced it to give other poeple its benefit.